sleeptoken/zettelkasten/Overwriting variables on the stack.md

 `gets()` shouldn't be used as it doesn't check if the value entered by the user is within the limits of the stack. instead use `fgets()`.

+use **python2** when doing buffer overflow if using pwntools then py version doesn't matter

+- we have a binary that has a stack with size 32 defined, a predefined key and the binary takes input.
+- on inspecting the code we find out the binary has an if statement that allows entry only if the key is deadbeef
+- in order to modify the predefined key we have to perform a buffer overflow
+- on passing the payload generated from the following code `python2 -c 'print 32 * "A" + "deadbeef"'` we get the hex of dead printed in reverse order
+- basically this is the [[endianness]] we saw whenever we checked the `file` type that the program is `lsb` (least significant bit), you have `msb` and `lsb` and it just depends which bit is going to be the biggest and which bit is going to be the smallest what side of the byte that's going to be .
+- `python2 -c 'print 32 * "A" + "\xef\xbe\xad\xde"' > payload` use the stript to add the o/p to a payload and pass it to the binary     \xef\xbe\xad\xde is for endianess